The famous story of salt from the baie de Bourgneuf

 • salines history salt bourgneuf villeneuve - © Mélanie Chaigneau

-The story of a salt worker in our region : the Ileau saltworks
+The story of a salt worker on our territory : the Ileau saltworks

 After delegating the "Tenue de Mareil" saltworks to Christophe Joguet, Mélanie Daspremont, a salt worker in Bourgneuf-en-Retz, now runs another saltworks that she restored in 2017 and 2018 : the Ileau saltworks.